-If the training is about customer interaction, engaging in role-playing sessions can address different aspects not only regarding verbal skills but also on body language or non-verbal cues.
+If the training is about customer interaction, engaging in role-playing sessions can address different aspects not only verbal skills but also body language or non-verbal cues.

 4. Must offer a comprehensive content

-For example, when training an employee to use office equipment like a printer, most trainers might just point on the basic buttons to press.
+For example, when training an employee to use office equipment like a printer, most trainers might just point to the basic buttons to press.

 5. Adaptive and intuitive